opengisch/QField-docs/documentation/how-to/gnss.en.md

 ![](../assets/images/vertex_log1.png){width="600px"}

-Then you should assign the role *digitizing logger* on a point layer.
+Then you should assign the role *digitizing logger* to a point layer.

 Go to *QFieldSync > Project Properties*

 ![](../assets/images/vertex_log2.png){width="600px"}

-To be most effective, the layer attributes should have default value that relies on the positioning variables enumerated above.
+To be most effective, the layer attributes should have default values that relies on the positioning variables enumerated above.